one wheel at a time

 Most times, you will be running axle in an emulator such as QEMU (the recommended emulator).
-While axle, like any OS, can be installed on real hardware, it is much less cumbersome and easier to use an emulator.
+While axle, like any OS, can be installed on real hardware, emulators are less cumbersome.

 To run a pre-built image of axle OS, check the releases page and download an ISO.
 To execute the axle ISO with qemu, execute the following command:

-axle is a fully free and open source project, using the MIT license.
-If you would like to learn more or contribute to axle, don't hesitate to get in touch!
+axle is a free and open source project, using the MIT license.
+If you would like to learn more or contribute to axle, feel welcome to get in touch!
 The repo is hosted on github, and there's a slack for active contributors/discussion about axle.
 Feel free to submit a pull request/file an issue/ask to join the slack!